HoTT/Coq-HoTT/STYLE.md

 ## Coding Hints ##

-### Unfolding compose and other definitions ###
+### Notations ###

-The operation `compose`, notation `g o f`, is a defined constant rather than simply a notation for `fun x => g (f x)` so that it can be used as a head for typeclass resolution, e.g. in `isequiv_compose`.
+The operation `compose`, notation `g o f`, is simply a notation for `fun x => g (f x)` rather than a defined constant.
+This means that, for instance, you can't partially apply it and write `compose g` for `fun f => g o f`.
+We could define `compose := (fun g f x => g (f x))` instead of `compose g f := (fun x => g (f x))` to allow this, but we take the point of view that `fun f => g o f` is more readable anyway.

-However, this means that frequently it has to be folded and unfolded in the middle of proofs.
+### Unfolding definitions ###

-One trick that is sometimes helpful is `Local Arguments compose / .`, which tells `simpl` and related tactics to automatically unfold `compose`.
-In particular, this allows the tactic `simpl rewrite` (defined in `Tactics`) to apply theorems containing `compose` to goals in which it has been unfolded.
-It seems better not to make this declaration globally, however.
+When a definition has to be unfolded repeatedly in the middle of proofs, you can say `Local Arguments name / .`, which tells `simpl` and related tactics to automatically unfold `name`.
+In particular, this allows the tactic `simpl rewrite` (defined in `Tactics`) to apply theorems containing `name` to goals in which it has been unfolded.
+It seems better not to make these declarations globally, however.

-Occasionally it may also be necessary to give a similar command for definitions other than `compose` as well, and it may not be obvious where the issue lies; sometimes the unification failure happens in an implicit argument that is not directly visible in the output.
+It may not always be obvious which definition this needs to be applied to; sometimes the unification failure happens in an implicit argument that is not directly visible in the output.
 One way to discover where the problem lies is to turn on printing of all implicit arguments with `Set Printing All`; another is to use `Set Debug Tactic Unification` and inspect the output to see where `rewrite` is failing to unify.
-(As of Oct 2014, however, the latter requires a more up-to-date version of Coq than our submodule currently points to.)

 ### Simpl nomatch ###